Why Am I Following Random Accounts On Instagram? Two Reasons And How To Fix It

 If you voluntarily installed and linked this app, be warned.

-That said, if you don’t remember linking this app, chances are it’s a spam app or even a malware.
+That said, if you don’t remember linking this app, chances are it’s a spam app or even malware.
 In any case, revoking its access to your account should be easy.

-It will take you about 3 minutes.
+It will take you about 3 minutes

 Here’s how to check if your Instagram account has been connected to a spam app or malware.